 When dementia strikes, it can often be difficult and emotional for patients to hang up their car keys or give up other aspects of their independent lives.
 Increasingly, clinicians are becoming aware that firearms, or guns, fall into that category.

 A new website aims to address the issue by providing dementia caregivers, clinicians and patients resources to help them make informed decisions about how to remain safe when it comes to gun ownership.

-Called Safety in Dementia, the site was developed by researchers at the University of Colorado Anschutz Medical Campus and funded by the National Institute of Mental Health.
+The website, Safety in Dementia, was developed by researchers at the University of Colorado Anschutz Medical Campus and funded by the National Institute of Mental Health.